-In both bills, the largest revenue raiser is the extension of customs fees (merchandising, passenger and conveyance processing fees), accounting for about \$17 billion, accounting for about 60% of the revenue gain in the House bill and about 30% of the gain in the Senate bill.
-A fee extension with a smaller gain is the IRS user fee (item 9 in the House bill and item 19 in the Senate bill), which accounts for about \$400 million.
+In both original bills, the largest revenue raiser was the extension of customs fees (merchandising, passenger and conveyance processing fees), accounting for about \$17 billion, accounting for about 60% of the revenue gain in the House bill and about 30% of the gain in the Senate bill.
+This provision was also in the final bill.
+A fee extension with a smaller gain is the IRS user fee (item 9 in Table 1, item 19 in Table 2, and item 18 in Table 3), which accounts for about \$400 million.